 7 Conclusion

-The essential point of evolutionary theory is to take into consideration the spatio-temporal dimension of the urban realm The aim is to link the development of cities to the many and diverse interrelations that make cities, since their emergence, entities that are not isolated, but on the contrary interdependent in their evolution, to the point of constituting "systems of cities".
+The essential point of evolutionary theory is to take into consideration the spatio-temporal dimension of the urban realm.
+The aim is to link the development of cities to the many and diverse interrelations that make cities, since their emergence, entities that are not isolated, but on the contrary interdependent in their evolution, to the point of constituting "systems of cities".
 These systems are social adapters (in the sense that they carry and induce social change), complex, multi-scalar and open.
 The dynamics of these systems of cities, although they must always be placed in a context of time and space, include regularities that make it partly comparable and predictable, from one system to another and for certain scales of time.
 It is the micro-geographical level interactions, formed by the multiple interventions of a large number of stakeholders that produce the "behaviors" of cities and city systems at meso- and macro-geographical scales, because of the complex reflexive feedbacks introduced by the practices of so diverse stakeholders.
 It is important for these people and institutions to be informed of such knowledge about urban dynamics, to take advantage of this collective territorial intelligence and to make the most of the important adaptations required by the ecological and social tensions of our time.
 For complex dynamics such as the one observed in urban systems, policy interventions are always difficult as they can yield unexpected and even contrary effects.
 The compromise between an external top-down shock and endogenous bottom-up measures is also a subtle aspect to be determined.
 Understanding urban dynamics and co-evolution regimes in their diversity brings indirect elements of answer to these policy issues.